 He graduated with a PHD from the College of Fine Arts, Sydney, Australia, in 2013, with his thesis entitled Every time I leave the room: image, time and metadata in off-screen space.

 In his art practice, he works across time-based, virtual reality and interactive mediums, and has exhibited at the Art Gallery of NSW, the Australian Centre for the Moving Image and the Australian Centre for Photography.
-His most recent solo show was Every Time I Leave the Room, at the Mosman Art Gallery in 2015.
-He presented a major new VR work, Only the Air, Only Each Other, at the Kronenberg Wright Artist Projects in December 2016.
+His most recent solo show was Only at the air, only at each other, at Kronenberg Wright Artist Projects in June 2018.
 He’s curated festivals of both film and art for the Art Gallery of NSW, The Biennial of Sydney and FilmWest’s celebration of the Centenary of Film.

 As a film-maker, he has screened at the Sydney Film Festival and the Berlin Videofest.
 His music videos for Custard, Bernie Hayes, Little Johnny, Machinegun Fellatio and Pauline Pantsdown have screened across the broadcast spectrum, with Pauline Pantsdown’s ‘I Don’t Like It’ showing as part of Spectacle: The Music Video Exhibition at ACMI in 2014 and subsequently acquired by the Museum of Australian Democracy at Old Parliament House, Canberra.